oluwaseunladeinde/backend-technical-test/README.md

 especially when dealing with large datasets (hundreds of millions of sequences).
 Currently, the project stores protein sequences in a database table without compression.

-**Task:** update the project so sequences are stored using support gzip compression.
+**Task:** update the project so sequences are stored using gzip compression.
 Additionally, create a custom migration script to compress the existing sequences in the database.

 ## Exercise 4: sequence length